Multicomponent multiscatter capture of Dark Matter: Abstract

 \section{Abstract}

 In recent years, the usefulness of astrophysical objects as Dark Matter (DM) probes has become more and more evident, especially in view of null results from direct detection and particle production experiments.
 The potentially observable signatures of DM gravitationally trapped inside a star, or another compact astrophysical object, have been used to forecast stringent constraints on the nucleon-Dark Matter interaction cross section.
-Currently, the probes of interest are: at high red-shifts, Population~III stars that form in isolation, or in small numbers, in very dense DM minihalos at $z\sim 15-40$, and, in our own Milky Way, neutron stars, white dwarfs, brown dwarfs, exoplanets, etc. Of those, only neutron stars are single-component objects, and, as such, they are the only objects for which the common assumption made in the literature of single-component capture, i.e. capture of DM by multiple scatterings with one single type of nucleus inside the object, is valid.
+Currently, the probes of interest are: at high red-shifts, Population~III stars that form in isolation, or in small numbers, in very dense DM minihalos at $z\sim 15-40$, and, in our own Milky Way, neutron stars, white dwarfs, brown dwarfs, exoplanets, etc. None of those objects are truly single-component, and, as such, capture rates calculated with the common assumption made in the literature of single-component capture, i.e. capture of DM by multiple scatterings with one single type of nucleus inside the object, are not accurate.
 In this paper, we present an extension of this formalism to multi-component objects and apply it to Pop~III stars, thereby investigating the role of He on the capture rates of Pop~III stars.
 As expected, we find that the inclusion of the heavier He nuclei leads to an enhancement of the overall capture rates, further improving the potential of Pop~III stars as Dark Matter probes.